scala-js/scala-js-website/doc/interoperability/export-to-javascript.md

 Just like `@JSExport`, `@JSExportNamed` takes the name of the exported method as an optional argument.

+## Exporting top-level methods

+While an `@JSExport`ed method inside an `@JSExport`ed object allows JavaScript code to call a "static" method, it does not feel like a top-level function from JavaScript's point of view.
+`@JSExportTopLevel` allows to export a method of a top-level object as a truly top-level function:

+{% highlight scala %}
+object A {
+  @JSExportTopLevel("foo")
+  def foo(x: Int): Int = x + 1
+}
+{% endhighlight %}

+can be called from JavaScript as:

+{% highlight javascript %}
+const y = foo(5);
+{% endhighlight %}

+Note that `@JSExportTopLevel` requires an explicit name under which to export the function.

 ## Exporting properties

 `val`s, `var`s and `def`s without parentheses, as well as `def`s whose name